Your Conversion Rate Optimization Guide for Better Results

 Check Your CTR, Adjust & Test

-As “awareness” stands at the top of a funnel, one of the best indications that you have managed to capture your audience’s attention is checking the Click-Through Rate.
+As “awareness” stands at the top of a funnel, checking the Click-Through Rate is one of the best indications that you have captured your audience’s attention.

 CTR is one of the most important metrics to track when running almost any campaign.
-It can help you determine whether the audience was targeted correctly, whether you should change your design, or even whether the CTA you are using is the best one for your goals.
+It can help you determine whether the audience was targeted correctly, whether you should change your design, or even whether your CTA is the best for your goals.

-If you are wondering what a good CTR is, consider the average across channels.
+If you are wondering about a good CTR, consider the average across channels.
 According to Smart Insights, the average CTR for search ads is 1.91%, while display ads are 0.35%.

-If these numbers sound low to you, think that the leading cause of low CTR is the lack of improvement.
+If these numbers sound low, think that the leading cause of low CTR is the lack of improvement.
 However, the good thing is that the CTR can increase significantly when you slightly change the campaign.

 There are some things you have to check about your campaigns and maybe improve: